+To South Ayrshire Council Planning Service, South Ayrshire Council Council Reference:- 22/00634/APP TS TRBO Reference:- NSW/144/2022

+Application made by Mr Leith per Edesign Architecture & Planning Scotland Ltd, G Bryden-Reid Wellington Chambers 64 Fort Street Ayr KA7 1EH and received by Transport Scotland on 01 September 2022 for planning permission for erection of residential development located at Proposed Residential Development Kilmarnock Road Monkton South Ayrshire affecting the A77 Trunk Road.

-To South Ayrshire Council Planning Service, South Ayrshire Council Council Reference:- 22/00634/APP TS TRBO Reference:- NSW/144/2022 Chambers 64 Fort Street Ayr KA eith per Edesign Architecture & F A7 1EH and received by Transpor ent located at Proposed Residen t Scotland on 01 September The state of the s Director, Roads Advice The Director does not propose to advise against the granting of permission 2.
-The Director advises the nat planning permission be refuse ed (see overleaf for reasons).
-3. The Director advises the (see overleaf for reaso nat the conditions shown overleaf ns). be attached to any permission on the council may give below.
-The Operating Compar vithin the trunk road boundary, concept has responsibility for co-ordination tractor's responsibility to liaise works are obtained. tion and supervision of works and after permission has been TS Contact:- Area Manager (A77) 0141 272 7100 Buchanan House, 58 Po ort Dundas Road, Glasgow, G 4 0HF Operating Company:- NEW SOUTH WEST Address:- 150 Polmadie Road, Gla 150 Polmadie Road, Glasgow Telephone Number:- e-mail address:-
+Director, Roads Advice

+- 1. The Director does not propose to advise against the granting of permission - 2.
+The Director advises that planning permission be refused (see overleaf for reasons). - 3.
+The Director advises that the conditions shown overleaf be attached to any permission the council may give (see overleaf for reasons).
-82 Page 1 of 2

-CONDITIONS to be attached to any permission the council may give:-
+To obtain permission to work within the trunk road boundary, contact the Area Manager through the general contact number below.
+The Operating Company has responsibility for co-ordination and supervision of works and after permission has been granted it is the developer's contractor's responsibility to liaise with the Operating Company during the construction period to ensure all necessary permissions are obtained.

+TS Contact:-

+Operating Company:-

+Address:-

+Telephone Number:-

+e-mail address:-

+Area Manager (A77) 0141 272 7100 Buchanan House, 58 Port Dundas Road, Glasgow, G4 0HF NEW SOUTH WEST

+150 Polmadie Road, Glasgow

-Prior to commencement of the development, details of the frontage landscaping treatment along the trunk road boundary shall be submitted to, and approved by, the Planning Authority, after consultation with Transport Scotland.
+1 Prior to commencement of the development, details of the frontage landscaping treatment along the trunk road boundary shall be submitted to, and approved by, the Planning Authority, after consultation with Transport Scotland.
 This shall include details of the proposed structural planting and acoustic timber fence.

-There shall be no drainage connections to the trunk road drainage system.

-Prior to the commencement of the development details of the lighting within the site shall be submitted for the approval of the Planning Authority, after consultation with Transport Scotland.
+2 There shall be no drainage connections to the trunk road drainage system.
+3 Prior to the commencement of the development details of the lighting within the site shall be submitted for the approval of the Planning Authority, after consultation with Transport Scotland.